-Sacred Sand Bed & Breakfast, Quail Springs Road, Joshua Tree, CA, United States
+Sacred Sands, Quail Springs Road, Joshua Tree, CA, United States

 Maybe it’s the isolation amidst the grandiosity of the mountains, or maybe it’s all those bizarre-o looking Joshua Trees, but there’s something about the desert that is – let’s all say it in unison here – pure magic.
 While Palm Springs is popular for its cool boutique hotels and trendy restaurants, the quiet stillness of nearby Joshua Tree is one epic setting for a destination wedding that’ll have you and your guests feeling like you’re the only people left on the planet.

 Whoever’s idea it was to lug a bunch of telescopes, a badass DJ, a slew of vegan tacos, and a whole party crew out to the desert in Joshua Tree, we salute you.
 Oh, wait.
 It was the brilliant minds at Moxie Bright Events, of course.
 Lucky for us, photographer Andria Lo was willing to give us a little insider info on this incredible desert wedding affair.
 Magic is certainly one word you could use to describe this one.

 Words + Photos: Andria Lo

 What were some of the highlights of your experiences at the venue?

 The hosts, Steve and Scott, are wonderful!
 You can tell they take pride in and really care about the B&B. The venue feels calm and intimate.

 What made the venue a great backdrop and setting for photos?